ggonnella/gfapy/doc/tutorial/positional_fields.rst

 in common programming languages (``from``, ``send``).

 The following tables shows the field names used in Gfapy, for each kind of line.
 Headers have no positional fields.
-Comments and custom lines follow particular rules, see the respective chapters.
+Comments and custom records follow particular rules, see the respective chapters (:ref:`comments` and :ref:`custom_records`).

 GFA1 field names
 ^^^^^^^^^^^^^^^^